LaFosseAcademy/rlam/session_notes.md

 1. Introduction
 2. Python Basics
-3. Introduction to Snowflake and Snowpark
-4. Loading Data using SQL
+3. Loading Data using SQL
-5. Analysing Data using Python
+4. Analysing Data using Python
-6. Data Visualisation
+5. Data Visualisation

-### Introduction
+## Introduction

 1. Welcome to the session.
 Explain that, by the end of the session you should be able to:
    - Access data using Snowflake